obsproject/obs-websocket/README.md

 Source code is indented with tabs, with spaces allowed for alignment.

 Regarding protocol changes: new and updated request types / events must always come with accompanying documentation comments (see existing protocol elements for examples).
-These are using to automatically generate the [protocol specification](docs/generated/protocol.md).
+These are required to automatically generate the [protocol specification document](docs/generated/protocol.md).

 Among other recommendations: favor return-early code and avoid wrapping huge portions of code in conditionals.
 As an example, this: